Emergency Food Assistance Program (TEFAP)

-Commodity Supplement Food Program (CSFP) provides a monthly food box, at no charge, for clients age 60 or older and are income eligible.
+Commodity Supplemental Food Program (CSFP) provides a monthly food box, at no charge, for clients age 60 or older and are income eligible.

 To be eligible for CSFP you must be age 60 or older and your gross income can not exceed the current guidelines.
 Check this income table for more information.

 Locations CSFP is Available:

 DFS works with the Food Bank of Wyoming to administer CSFP.
 Currently CSFP is available in Albany County, Goshen County, Laramie County, Lincoln County, Natrona County, Platte County and Sheridan County.